Priebus' standing questioned anew as Scaramucci launches attack

 "I know a good spot that you should go -- that place in Kenosha," Priebus proudly recalled telling Trump in an interview with a local TV station this week.

-Engaged in the project from start to finish, the Wisconsin-born chief of staff was eager to see the deal with announced from the East Room on Wednesday.
+Engaged in the project from start to finish, the Wisconsin-born chief of staff was eager to see the deal announced from the East Room on Wednesday.
 But as Trump began ticking through state and federal officials who helped make the project happen, Priebus' name didn't warrant a mention.

 The absence of a public acknowledgment would be demoralizing enough.
 But for Priebus -- a chief of staff who has struggled since January to please a fickle and often fuming Trump -- the day's indignity was only beginning.